 S.No.
-Course Outcome Program Outcome Program Specific Outcome Statement PO1 PO2 PO3 PO4 PO5 PSO1 PSO2 PSO3 PSO4 PSO5 CO1 Acquire the necessary knowledge and experience in order to recognize the production management and planning problems.
+Course Outcome Progra m Outco ome Progran 1 Specific Outcom e Statement PO1 PO2 PO3 PO4 PO5 PSO1 PSO2 PSO3 PSO4 PSO5 CO1 Acquire the necessary knowledge and experience in order to recognize the production management and planning problems.
 3 1 1 1 2 1 CO2 Ability to analyze and select the most appropriate methods and tools for the solution of problems related to production planning, shop floor scheduling and inventory control.
-2 1 3 1 3 1 3 СОЗ Explain the evolutionary course of operations management and correlate it with contextual Industry 4.0.
+2 1 3 1 3 1 3 CO3 Explain the evolutionary course of operations management and correlate it with contextual Industry 4.0.
 1 2 1 2 1 2 CO4 Students will be able to understand and take operational decisions as and when applicable.
-1 1 2 2 3 1 CO5 Graduates will be able to implement various tools of increasing productivity.
-2 1 1 1 2 1
+1 1 2 2 3 1 CO5 Graduates will be able to implement various tools of increasing productivity. /, 1 1 1 2 1